davidjohnbaker1/davidjohnbaker/content/teaching.md

 ---

 A major part of my professional identity is being an educator.
-Most of what I teach either has to do with music or science.
+Most of what I teach either has to do with music or (data) science.

-A listing of my university level classroom teaching can be found on my **[current academic CV]()**.
+A listing of my university level classroom teaching can be found on my **[current academic CV](www.davidjohnbaker.rbind.io/Baker-CV-2023-01-04.pdf)**.

 I have also given several workshops on topics ranging from R Programming, to clustering algorithms, to recommendation systems.
 Examples of this type of teaching can be seen below.